telstra/MessagingAPI-SDK-python/README.md

 - `receipt_off` (optional): Whether Delivery Receipt will be sent back or not.
 - `user_msg_ref` (optional): Optional field used by some clients for custom reporting.
+- `mms_content` (optional): Optional field used by some clients to send an mms. reporting.
+- `subject` (optional): Optional field used by some clients when sending an mms.

 Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.